Generated mountain meadow creek scene representing Homestead Creek at Gold Park

 The Eagle River or Arkansas are cleaner backup bets when Homestead Creek is too high, too tight, or too weather-sensitive.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Check the current Colorado fishing brochure before fishing and confirm any posted local restrictions or temporary public-land management changes in the Homestake Valley.

-Gold Park Campground corridor
+Gold Park Campground area

 Best official public anchor for creek access and trip orientation in the valley.